AmiyaPaul/QSPEC-D/README.md

 More details about the modeling can be found in these references.
 Feel free to contact Raja at rghosh8@ncsu.edu to know more about the theory and modeling.

-1.Excitons and Polarons in Organic Materials, Ghosh, R. and Spano, F.  Acc.
+1. Excitons and Polarons in Organic Materials, Ghosh, R. and Spano, F.  Acc.
 Chem.
 Res.
 2020, 53, 10, 201–2211. <br><br>
-2.Polaron Delocalization in Conjugated Polymer Films, Ghosh, R.; Pochas, C. M.; Spano, F. C. J. Phys.
+2. Polaron Delocalization in Conjugated Polymer Films, Ghosh, R.; Pochas, C. M.; Spano, F. C. J. Phys.
 Chem.
 C 2016, 120, 11394−11406. <br><br>
-3.Spectral Signatures and Spatial Coherence of Bound and Unbound  Polarons in P3HT Films: Theory vs Experiment, Ghosh, R.; Chew, A.R.;  Onorato, J.; Pakhnyuk, V.; Luscombe, C. K.; Salleo, A.; Spano, F.C., ", J.  Phys.
+3. Spectral Signatures and Spatial Coherence of Bound and Unbound  Polarons in P3HT Films: Theory vs Experiment, Ghosh, R.; Chew, A.R.;  Onorato, J.; Pakhnyuk, V.; Luscombe, C. K.; Salleo, A.; Spano, F.C., ", J.  Phys.
 Chem.
 C 2018, 122 (18048) <br><br>
-4.Anisotropic Polaron Delocalization in Conjugated Homopolymers and  Donor–Acceptor Copolymers, Ghosh, R.; Luscombe, C. K.; Hambsch, M.; Mansfeld, S.C.B; Salleo, A.; Spano, F.C., ", J. Phys.
+4. Anisotropic Polaron Delocalization in Conjugated Homopolymers and  Donor–Acceptor Copolymers, Ghosh, R.; Luscombe, C. K.; Hambsch, M.; Mansfeld, S.C.B; Salleo, A.; Spano, F.C., ", J. Phys.
 Chem.
 C 2018, 122 (18048) <br><br>
-5.Connecting the Dots for Fundamental Understanding of Structure– Photophysics–Property Relationships of COFs, MOFs, and Perovskites using a Multiparticle Holstein Formalism, Ghosh, R. and Paesani, F. Chem.
+5. Connecting the Dots for Fundamental Understanding of Structure– Photophysics–Property Relationships of COFs, MOFs, and Perovskites using a Multiparticle Holstein Formalism, Ghosh, R. and Paesani, F. Chem.
 Sci.
 2023, 14, 1040-1064.

 # Installation